bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 ⭐ ⭐ ⭐

-Having a **3:1 ratio** of CPU Limit:CPU Request is a good starting place for new applications that haven't yet been tuned.
+Having a **3:1 ratio** of CPU Request:CPU Utilization is a good starting place for new applications that haven't yet been tuned.
 Using a 3:1 ratio makes you a **good community member**!

 ⭐ ⭐ ⭐ ⭐

-Having a **2:1 ratio** of CPU Limit:CPU Request is a great next step for teams whose projects are working and stable, and who are in a position to start tuning their application more effectively - especially those who are seeking to make better use of horizontal scaling.
+Having a **2:1 ratio** of CPU Request:CPU Utilization is a great next step for teams whose projects are working and stable, and who are in a position to start tuning their application more effectively - especially those who are seeking to make better use of horizontal scaling.
 Using a 2:1 ratio makes you a **great community member**!

 ⭐ ⭐ ⭐ ⭐ ⭐

-Having a **1.5:1 ratio** of CPU Limit:CPU Request is an amazing goal for teams who have already started tuning their applications and are looking to make the best possible use of the platform's capabilities.
+Having a **1.5:1 ratio** of CPU Request:CPU Utilization is an amazing goal for teams who have already started tuning their applications and are looking to make the best possible use of the platform's capabilities.
 Using a 1.5:1 ratio makes you an **amazing community member**!

 ### CPU and Memory Utilization